myCSUSMMA Program

 Mission statement

-Many students undertake graduate work in psychological science in order to pursue careers in clinical psychology or psychological counseling.
-Training specifically geared to those seeking licensure in Marriage and Family Therapy (MFT) or Professional Clinical Counseling (LPCC) is not currently offered at CSU San Marcos.
-However, the psychological science graduate program will prepare students to better compete for admission to doctoral programs in clinical or counseling psychology.
-Similarly, we do not offer course work or training that is specifically aimed at preparing students to deliver ABA-based services, nor do we offer the courses that are required for becoming a board certified behavior analyst (BCBA).
-However, our curriculum and research opportunities may be of interest to students who are interested in a research-based Master’s program as part of their preparation for the BCBA.
+Our department does not offer course work or training that is specifically aimed at preparing students to become MFTs, MSWs, or to deliver ABA-based services, nor do we offer the courses that are required for becoming a board certified behavior analyst (BCBA).
+However, our curriculum and research opportunities may be of interest to students who are interested in a research-based training in related topics.

 The M.A. in Psychological Science is guided by programmatic student learning outcomes associated with our curricular and co-curricular offerings.